mehdi-farsi/mehdi-farsi.github.io/_posts/2015-11-29-demystify-bitwise-operators.md

-  The purpose of this code snippet is to play (by using as simple as possible examples) with bitwise operators in `Ruby`.
+The purpose of this code snippet is to play (by using simple examples) with bitwise operators in Ruby.

-  The method [`Fixnum#to_s`](http://ruby-doc.org/core-2.2.0/Fixnum.html#method-i-to_s) takes an argument which define the base of the displayed Integer.
+  The method [`Fixnum#to_s`](http://ruby-doc.org/core-2.2.0/Fixnum.html#method-i-to_s) takes an argument which defines the base of the displayed number.

 ```ruby
 3.to_s(2) # => "00000011"